 - Any change that does not fall into one of the categories listed above but would not be considered a minor amendment can also be annotated on the amendment form

-After administrative review by the IBC office, you will be notified that your major amendment must receive full committee review and the date of the scheduled IBC meeting where that review will take place.
-If your major amendment does not require full IBC review, it will be assigned to a Biological Safety reviewer for review.
+After administrative review by the IBC Office, you will be notified that your major amendment must receive full committee review and the date of the scheduled IBC meeting where that review will take place.
+If your major amendment does not require full IBC review, it will be assigned to a Biological Safety reviewer for exempt confirmation and review.

 The review process and possible outcomes are the same as for new protocol submissions.

-All protocol amendments, major and minor, should be submitted as a Word document, emailed to your campus biosafety committee address.
+All protocol amendments, major and minor, should be submitted as a Word document to IBC@iu.edu.